codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep5/README.md

 # Swift Mode Tutorial Step 5
 ## Recognition and Scripts

 Now since the swift mode is in a good shape, let's make sure it is fired up whenever a swift file is opened up.
 So far only the `swift` extension is recognized.
 Which is good, so the mode is always triggered when we open a file ending in `.swift`.
 However, __SubEthaEdit__ is capable of more.
-It can recognize a mode on content to, you may have used or noticed that in the __Triggers__ preference pane.
+It can recognize a mode on content too, you may have used or noticed that in the __Triggers__ preference pane.
 The content recognition is especially nice since it also triggers when you paste some text into an empty document, or when dragging text onto the __SubEthaEdit__ Dock icon to temporarily show it.

 Swift can also be used as a scripting language if you put a so called __hashbang__ or __shebang__ in the first line.
 The one that is recommended is the following: